alfredoperez/alfredo-perez-dev-gatsbyjs-deprecated/content/notes/How this works.md

 	- Personal -> bullet journal for time blocking and goals, journal, habits, etc
 	- Work -> Private vault
 	- Obsidian: for the notes I will like to keep
+- Need to achieve less friction to write notes
+- Constrains can help toavoid hoarding notes
 ## Tools
 - Pocket for articles
 - Kindle for books